Fabio Quagliarella: Return to Sampdoria

-On 26 January 2019, Quagliarella scored two goals from penalties – his 13th and 14th league goals in the past 11 games – in a 4–0 home win over his former club Udinese, also setting up Manolo Gabbiadini's final goal; as a result, he equalled Gabriel Batistuta's all-time record of scoring in 11 consecutive Serie A matches in a single season, which the Argentine had set in 1994, with Fiorentina, during the 1994–95 season.
+On 26 January 2019, Quagliarella scored two goals from penalties – his 13th and 14th league goals in the past 11 games – in a 4–0 home win over his former club Udinese, also setting up Manolo Gabbiadini's final goal; as a result, he equalled Gabriel Batistuta's record of scoring in 11 consecutive Serie A matches in a single season, which the Argentine had set in 1994, with Fiorentina, during the 1994–95 season.
 With his 143rd Serie A goal, Quagliarella also overtook Christian Vieri in 28th place in the Serie A all-time goalscoring charts.
 By the end of the season, Quagliarella scored 26 Serie A goals for Sampdoria, achieving the Capocannoniere title.
-Quagliarella was named as the Serie A Best Forward and to the Serie A Team of the Year.
+Quagliarella was named the Serie A Best Forward and the Serie A Team of the Year.
 Quagliarella was also ranked 94th in The Guardian's list of "The 100 best footballers in the world" in 2019.

 On 22 May 2021, the final match of the 2020–21 Serie A season, Quagliarella made his 500th appearance in Serie A against Parma, scoring the opening goal in an eventual 3–0 home win.

-On 19 February 2022, Quagliarella reached 100th goals with Sampdoria.
+On 19 February 2022, he reached his 100th goal with Sampdoria, by netting a brace in a 2–0 victory over Empoli.
 With his 180th Serie A goal, Quagliarella also overtook Giampiero Boniperti in 13th place in the Serie A all-time goalscoring charts.

+On 5 March 2023, Quagliarella made his 550th appearance in Serie A against Salernitana, thus becoming the fifth outfield player to achieve this feat, following Pietro Vierchowod, Javier Zanetti, Francesco Totti and Paolo Maldini.
+On 20 May, he scored a goal in a 5–1 defeat against Milan, and in doing so at the age of 40 years and 109 days, he became the fourth oldest player to score a goal in Serie A, only behind Zlatan Ibrahimović, Alessandro Costacurta, and Silvio Piola, as well as the fifth 40-year-old player to score a Serie A goal.
+He also became the seventh player in Serie A to score in his 18th consecutive season and 19th straight calendar year, following José Altafini, Gianni Rivera, Silvio Piola, Roberto Mancini, Roberto Baggio and Francesco Totti.
+However, Sampdoria were relegated from Serie A following the 2022–23 season after finishing bottom of the table, and on 7 July, Quagliarella was released after seven years with the club.

+After spending a few months as a free agent, on 19 November 2023, Quagliarella publicly announced his retirement from playing football.